100mango/SwiftCssParser/README.md

 We can also create a powerful theme manager base on `SwiftCssParser`.

-For example, we want to create a night, day theme.
+For example, we want to create a night & day theme.

 ~~~swift
 public class SwiftCssTheme {